ankit-m/echo-chat/README.md

 Clone the project and run `npm install`.

+### Architecture

+The app contains two main components - Sidebar and Chatbox.
+Both of these communicate with the localStorage (which acts as a local database).
+They communicate via routeParams (`userId`).
+The database contains one key `friendList` - an object which contains the details (`name` and `image`) of all the friends along with their unique key (`GUID`).
+The other objects in the database have this GUID as their key and contain message information for each friend (`{ name, messages (Array) }`).

+The `components` folder contains all the React components.
+The components which have subcomponents are in a folder.
+The `index.js` in each folder refers the the topmost component.

 ### Dependencies

 You need to have node (> **4.4.3**) and npm (> **3.10.5**) installed.